andreasgpetersen/DesignOfFlyingPropeller/README.md

 # Design Of Flying Propeller
 Bachelor thesis at DTU 2020.
-AbstractThis thesis focuses on building, programming, and controlling a novel type of dronedesign.
+This thesis focuses on building, programming, and controlling a novel type of dronedesign.
 The drone behaves like a helicopter rotor as it rotates around its z-axis to cre-ate the lift necessary to keep it airborne.

+Test flight while suspended mid air: https://www.youtube.com/watch?v=Mw67W8S0a4E

 The drone has three large wings, and rotates around its own z-axis to create lift, with one Teensy Microcontroller to control each wing.
 ![Photo of final drone](https://github.com/andreasgpetersen/DesignOfFlyingPropeller/blob/main/report/figures/IMG_0313.JPG)